lou-heriz/lou-heriz/README.md

 - 👋 Hi, I’m @lou-heriz
 - 👀 I’m interested in full stack development and new technologies
-- 🌱 I’m currently learning Go, Scala and TypeScript
+- 🌱 I’m currently learning Go, Python and TypeScript
 - 💞️ I’m looking to collaborate on hobby projects, particularly in the dungeons & dragons sphere

 <!---